- Have you ever wanted to live abroad and experience a foreign culture, meet new people and learn a foreign language?

 Where to find more information?

 More detailed information on the ERASMUS+ Programme is available at the European Commission's website.
-For information how to apply, deadlines, scholarships, and information on universities where you can do your exchange, please contact the International Relations Office of your university:
+For information how to apply, deadlines, scholarships, and information on universities where you can do your exchange, please contact the International Relations Office of your university - usually searching for Erasmus, Study Abroad, and Study Exchanges on the website of your university should do the trick.
+You also can find more details and learn more about projects that you can benefit from your National Agency`s website.

 I want to do Erasmus!
 What should I do?